alexthiery/otic-reprogramming/docs/_downstream/smartseq2_downstream.md

 </br>

-We then carry out a non-parametric Kruskal Wallis test to compare the proportions of cells co-expressing pairs of genes in each Monocle branch.
+We then carry out a non-parametric Kruskal Wallis test to compare the proportions of cells co-expressing pairs of genes across Monocle branches.
+Pairwise comparisons, comparing Otic and Epibranchial lineages to the control OEP lineage, were carried out using Wilcoxon rank sum tests.

 ```R
 # test co-expression in OEP lineage and epibranchial/otic branches